 separated the extensive design process and construction work into a number of

-The brief called digital
+The brief called for digital

 engineering processes to be incorporated during detailed design as part of Roads